 crontab will be an empty file unless an entry is in it.

 Assume that you have a backup script that you want to run at 10 PM at night.
 The

 crontab uses a 24 hour clock, this would be 22:00.
-Assume that the backup script is called "backup" and that it is currently in the /usr/local/sbin directory.
+Assume that you backup script is "backup" and that it is currently in the /usr/local/sbin directory.